gabrielelanaro/ai-dev-workshop/presentation.md

 Before we delve into an example.
 -->

-# Claude Code Overview (Demo)

-- Bootstrapping a project
+# Coding Tools

+- How to get started with Claude Code and Codex
+- Modes & Permissions
-- Plan/Auto Accept
+- Steering
-- Status
+- Context Management

 ---